mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/14/Day-54/">March 14, 2017</a></small></div>
-<p><strong>Secretary of State Rex Tillerson used an email alias to discuss climate change while he was CEO of Exxon Mobil</strong>.
+<p><strong>Secretary of State Rex Tillerson used an email alias to discuss <a href="/trump-epa/">climate change</a> while he was CEO of Exxon Mobil</strong>.
 Tillerson used the account for "secure and expedited communications between select senior company officials and the former chairman for a broad range of business-related topics," after his primary account began receiving too many messages. (<a href="https://www.bloomberg.com/news/articles/2017-03-13/tillerson-used-alias-email-for-climate-messages-n-y-says" target="_blank">Bloomberg</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/14/Day-54/">March 14, 2017</a></small></div>
-<p><strong>Trump is set to sign a sweeping directive to dramatically shrink the role climate change plays in decisions across the government</strong>, ranging from appliance standards to pipeline approvals.
-Trump’s order also will compel a reconsideration of the government’s use of a metric known as the "social cost of carbon" that reflects the potential economic damage from climate change. (<a href="https://www.bloomberg.com/news/articles/2017-03-14/trump-said-to-drop-climate-change-from-environmental-reviews" target="_blank">Bloomberg</a>)</p>
+<p><strong>Trump is set to sign a sweeping directive to dramatically shrink the role <a href="/trump-epa/">climate change</a> plays in decisions across the government</strong>, ranging from appliance standards to pipeline approvals.
+Trump’s order also will compel a reconsideration of the government’s use of a metric known as the "social cost of carbon" that reflects the potential economic damage from <a href="/trump-epa/">climate change</a>. (<a href="https://www.bloomberg.com/news/articles/2017-03-14/trump-said-to-drop-climate-change-from-environmental-reviews" target="_blank">Bloomberg</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/11/Day-51/">March 11, 2017</a></small></div>
-<p><strong>Scott Pruitt’s phones have been ringing off the hook since he questioned the link between human activity and climate change.</strong> Pruitt’s comments on the CNBC program “Squawk Box” — that “we need to continue the debate and continue the review and the analysis” over climate change — prompted an immediate pushback from many scientists and environment groups. (<a href="https://www.washingtonpost.com/news/energy-environment/wp/2017/03/10/epa-administrator-scott-pruitt-call-your-office/" target="_blank">Washington Post</a>)</p>
+<p><strong>Scott Pruitt’s phones have been ringing off the hook since he questioned the link between human activity and <a href="/trump-epa/">climate change</a>.</strong> Pruitt’s comments on the CNBC program “Squawk Box” — that “we need to continue the debate and continue the review and the analysis” over <a href="/trump-epa/">climate change</a> — prompted an immediate pushback from many scientists and environment groups. (<a href="https://www.washingtonpost.com/news/energy-environment/wp/2017/03/10/epa-administrator-scott-pruitt-call-your-office/" target="_blank">Washington Post</a>)</p>